 The final risk is that when we create large, centrally-managed programmes of change, we put many professional reputations at stake.
 In such a situation, the people around the change team adapt to provide the illusion that change is happening.
 Those in charge of the programme see want they want to see and those affected tell them want they want to hear.

-As Lean Change Agents, we accept that some level of high-level planning and bureaucracy is valuable.
-However, we approach management differently.
-We use a lightweight approach to planning and commit ourselves to rapid ‘feedback-and-respond’ cycles to stay close to reality.
+As Lean Change Agents, we use a lightweight approach to planning and commit ourselves to rapid ‘feedback-and-respond’ cycles to stay close to reality.

 5. “Catch the wave” don’t “initiate and drive”